-Interesting comparisons between wine authentication methodology applied in the EU and in China will be available soon.
-Joint open access publications of the results for the different product groups are expected by the late half of 2020.
+Joint open access publications of the results for the different product groups are expected.
 China will also push forward the approval and uptake of the Chinese GB standard.
 The methodology of WP3 will be developed and implemented further to help reduce the prevalence of food fraud.
-Furthermore, in the second half of the project, partners will focus on fraud prevention methods, i.e. vulnerability assessments which will allow businesses to gauge their vulnerability to fraud.
+Furthermore, in the second half of the project, partners will focus on fraud prevention methods, i.e. vulnerability assessments that will allow businesses to gauge their vulnerability to fraud.
 The vulnerability assessments will focus on specific spices and wine of importance for trade between the EU and China.
 The results also serve as a solid base for the development of adequate control plans.